spell911/Env-Sensor/README.md

   - Data ingestion and storage, Delivery this data to database.
   - Convert data to be available.
   - Visualize the data by comparison over time.
-  - Rest api of data stats.
+  - RESTful API of data stats.

 # Used Tools
 - [Apache Kafka](https://kafka.apache.org/documentation/)